Prakash20210/Prakash20210/README.md

 - 👀 I’m interested in Java Developer
 - 🌱 I’m currently learning  Java , DSA & System Design
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me prakashg281@gmail.com
+- 📫 You can reach me prakashg281@gmail.com

 <!---
 Prakash20210/Prakash20210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.